Adversarially Regularized Autoencoders: Adversarially Regularized Autoencoder

 {

-} \paragraph{Extension: Code Space Transfer} One benefit of the ARAE framework is that it compresses the input to a single code vector.
-This framework makes it ideal for manipulating discrete objects while in continuous code space.
-For example, consider the problem of unaligned transfer, where we want to change an attribute of a discrete input without supervised examples, e.g. to change the topic or sentiment of a sentence.
-First, we extend the decoder to condition on a transfer variable denoting this attribute $\boldy$ which is known during training, to learn $p_{\psi}(\boldx\ |\ \boldc, y)$.
-Next, we train the code space to be invariant to this attribute, to force it to be learned fully by the decoder.
-Specifically, we further regularize the code space to map similar $x$ with different attribute labels $y$ near enough to fool a code space attribute classifier, i.e.:
+} \paragraph{Extension: Unaligned Transfer} Regularization of the latent space makes it more adaptable for direct continuous optimization that would be difficult over discrete sequences.
+For example, consider the problem of unaligned transfer, where we want to change an attribute of a discrete input without aligned examples, e.g. to change the topic or sentiment of a sentence.
+Define this attribute as $y$ and redefine the decoder to be conditional $p_{\psi}(\boldx\ |\ \boldz, y)$.

+To adapt ARAE to this setup, we modify the objective to learn to remove attribute distinctions from the prior (i.e. we want the prior to encode all the relevant information \emph{except} about $y$).
+Following similar techniques from other domains, notably in images~\citep{Lample2017} and video modeling~\citep{denton2017unsupervised}, we introduce a latent space attribute classifier:

-where ${\cal L}_{\text{class}}(\phi, u)$ is the loss of a classifier $p_{u}(y\ |\ \boldc)$ from code space to labels (in our experiments we always set $\lambda^{(2)} =1$).
-To incorporate this additional regularization, we simply add two more gradient update steps: (2b) training a classifier to discriminate codes, and (3b) adversarially training the encoder to fool this classifier.
-The algorithm is shown in Algorithm~\ref{alg:train2}.
-Note that similar technique has been introduced in other domains, notably in images~\citep{Lample2017} and video modeling~\citep{denton2017unsupervised}.
+where ${\cal L}_{\text{class}}(\phi, u)$ is the loss of a classifier $p_{u}(y\ |\ \boldz)$ from latent variable to labels (in our experiments we always set $\lambda^{(2)} =1$).
+This requires two more update steps: (2b) training the classifier, and (3b) adversarially training the encoder to this classifier.
+This algorithm is shown in Algorithm~\ref{alg:train2}.